shadanan/shadanan.github.io/SoftwarePolitics.md

 Just for fun, let's contrast four similar-ish tech companies in their software-political outlook.

-1) Facebook -- Diagnosis: Extremist Liberal.
-Despite their scale, they are still acting like a startup, and so far they've been getting away with it.
+1) **Facebook** -- *Diagnosis: Extremist Liberal.* Despite their scale, they are still acting like a startup, and so far they've been getting away with it.
 They use primarily C++ and PHP, and they're prone to bragging about how their code calls back and forth from PHP to C++ and back into PHP, presumably bottoming out somewhere.
 Their datastore is memcached: just name-value pairs.
 No schema.
 They dump the data and logs into a backend Hive store and run Hadoop mapreduces for offline data analysis.
 They still hold all-night hackathons every other week or so, which will remain feasible for them as long as the majority of their programmers are very young males (as was the case last time I toured there) and their stock continues to promise great riches (as was not so much the case last I checked.)
 As a company they are tightly knit and strongly biased for action, placing a high value on the ability of individual programmers to launch features to their website with little to no bureaucracy or overhead.
 This is pretty remarkable for a company as big as they are, with as many users as they have.
 Conservatives no doubt regard them with something between horror and contempt.
 But Facebook is proving that programmers of any world-view can get a hell of a lot accomplished when they gang up on a problem.

-2) Amazon.com -- Diagnosis: Liberal.
-Which is surprising, given how long they've been in business, how much money is at stake, how mature their Operations division is, and how financially conservative they are.
+2) **Amazon.com** -- *Diagnosis: Liberal.* Which is surprising, given how long they've been in business, how much money is at stake, how mature their Operations division is, and how financially conservative they are.
 But "Liberal" is actually quite a retreat compared to their early days.
 Back in 1998-1999 they were almost exactly like Facebook is today, with the sole exception that they put everything in relational databases and did a ton of up-front relational data modeling.
 Well, except in Customer Service Apps, where we used a name/value store just to be flexible enough to keep up with the mad chaotic scramble of the business launches.
 All part of my multi-decade indoctrination as a Liberal.
 In any case, despite many corporate improvements with respect to work-life balance (which happened after several stock plunges and years of significant double-digit turnover in engineering), Amazon has retained its liberal, startup-like engineering core values.
 Every team owns their own data and makes their own decisions, more or less like independent business units.
 Amazon still launches and executes faster than just about anyone else out there, because they're still willing to take real risks (incurring occasional huge outages), and to make hard decisions in favor of launching early and often.
 Above all else, Amazon has proven conclusively that after fifteen years, they can still innovate like nobody else.
 They've still got it.

-3) Google -- Diagnosis: Conservative.
-They began life as slightly liberal and have grown more conservative ever since.
+3) **Google** -- *Diagnosis: Conservative.* They began life as slightly liberal and have grown more conservative ever since.
 Google was only software-liberal in the very very early days, back when the search engine itself was written in Python.
 As they grew, they quickly acquired a software conservatism driven entirely by the engineers themselves.
 Manifestos were written about the dangers of using multiple languages, and strict style guides were put in place to severely limit "risky" or "hard to read" language features of the few languages they did allow.
 Google's JavaScript code is written in an extremely conservative style with extensive static type annotations, and eval is forbidden.
 The Python style guide forbids metaprogramming and other dynamic features, which makes their Python look a lot like untyped Java.
 And they have severely limited the use of many C++ language features, with C++11 support rolling out literally one feature every few weeks.
 (There are over five hundred new features in C++11.)
 In internal surveys, Google engineers commonly cite bureaucracy, churn and complexity as core obstacles to feature advancement and rapid launches.
 Google has made serious attempts on several occasions to reduce this bureacracy, but they always get pushback from -- surprise -- the engineers themselves, who have grown so staunchly conservative that they actively (and even more often, passively) resist the introduction of more flexible stacks and technologies.
 Most of the major technological shifts within Google over the past half-decade have been overtly conservative.
 For a liberal like me, it has been a very sad process to observe.
 But at least I've found myself a niche that's widely regarded (by both camps) as valuable, and within my own org we can still be pretty liberal and get away with it.

-4) Microsoft -- Diagnosis: Batshit Conservative.
-Microsoft has two geese that lay golden eggs: Office and Windows.
+4) **Microsoft** -- *Diagnosis: Batshit Conservative.* Microsoft has two geese that lay golden eggs: Office and Windows.
 Microsoft has been reduced to a commercial farmer protecting the geese from all incursions.
 The golden eggs still have value, because customers are locked into the platform by the cost-ineffectiveness of retraining their fleets.
 But Microsoft can no longer innovate in Office or Windows precisely because of those corporate fleet retraining costs.
 Their OEMs are stretched as thin as they can go.
 Apple is dominating the handheld markets, and Microsoft is actively stifling their own innovation in Windows Phone because they're afraid it will cannibalize their core Windows business.
-Microsoft has not had a successful product-level innovation in fifteen, maybe twenty years.
+Microsoft has not had a successful product-level *innovation* in 15, maybe 20 years.
 All of their successful products have been copies of competitors' products:  IE, XBox, C#, .NET, Bing, Windows Phone, and so on ad infinitum.
 All great implementations of someone else's ideas.
 Microsoft's playbook is to embrace, extend, and leverage their brand to crush the competition -- or at least it was, until the goverment put an end to that circa 2002.
 Now the company genuinely doesn't know what the fuck to do with themselves, and what's more, instead of Bill Gates they now have a lunatic in charge.
 Employees are leaving in droves, all citing the same internal "existential crisis" and unbearable corporate politics caused by competing business units actively sabotaging one another.
 Microsoft has turned into a caricature of right-wing corporatism: sitting on their front porch with a shotgun cursing at passers-by, waiting for their government bribes to give them another few years of subsidies and shelters while they wait to die.
 I've personally chatted with close to four hundred current and ex-Microsoft employees over the past seven years.
 Oh, the stories I could tell you... someday, maybe.

-5) Bonus company: Apple.
-Diagnosis: no idea, but they're so good at marketing that it's almost irrelevant.
+5) Bonus company: **Apple**. *Diagnosis: no idea,* but they're so good at marketing that it's almost irrelevant.
 Would love to have more insight into their internal software culture, though.
 Any takers?
 Throwaway accounts?
 AMA?

-OK, that was a fun exercise too.
+OK, *that* was a fun exercise too.
 But we need to move on!
 Almost done now.

 ## Specific Case Study: The Clojure Language